danielbyler/model-describer/README.rst

 Impact
 ------------

 Currently, many people substitute `variable importance <https://en.wikipedia.org/wiki/Random_forest#Variable_importance>`_  charts for an understanding of how the model works.
 While genuinely helpful, these plots do not help us understand how different subgroups behave differently under the hood of the model.
-In the example below (`full notebook here <https://github.com/Data4Gov/WhiteBox_Production/blob/master/docs/notebooks/WineQuality_Example.ipynb>`_) all you have to do to produce the interactive chart is this simple segment of code:
+In the example below (`full notebook here <https://github.com/Data4Gov/WhiteBox_Production/blob/master/docs/notebooks/WineQuality_Example.ipynb>`_ and `parameter list here <https://github.com/DataScienceSquad/WhiteBox_Production/tree/master/docs>`_ ) all you have to do to produce the interactive chart is this simple segment of code:

 .. code-block:: python